Oral Health

 The resources have been awarded a Quality Mark from the PHSE Association and are available for teachers to access and download to share with Key Stage 3 students.

-Here are some suggestions for lesson planning.
-We have designed and produced work books for all Key Stages which correspond to these lessons:
+Here are some suggestions for lesson planning on oral health for Key Stages 1 and 2.
+The Community Dental Service has also designed and produced workbooks which correspond to these lessons:

 Key Stage 1